Bill Mamadou

-Bah Bill Abuza Mamadou (born 8 September 2001) is a Singaporean professional footballer who plays as a defender for Thai League 1 club Nakhon Ratchasima and the Singapore under-23 national team.
+Bah Bill Abuzar Mamadou (born 8 September 2001) is a Singaporean professional footballer who plays as a defender for Singapore Premier League club Balesier Khalsa.

 Primarily a centre-back, Bill is also capable of playing either as a full-back or midfielder.
 He is the son of former footballer Bah Mamadou.

 Club career

 Lion City Sailors

 In 2019, Bill was promoted to the Home United senior team and played a total of 3 matches for the club for the 2019 season.

 Loan to Young Lions

 While serving the compulsory National Service, Bill joined the Young Lions on loan for two years from 2020 to 2021.

 Return to Lion City Sailors

 Bill returned to his parent club which is currently privatised and revamp as Lion City Sailors after his completion from National service commitments.
-He made his season debut against Tanjong Pagar United in a 7-0 at the Jalan Besar Stadium on 13 August 2022 for their second big-margin win for the season.
+He made his season debut against Tanjong Pagar United in a 7–0 at the Jalan Besar Stadium on 13 August 2022 for their second big-margin win for the season.
 For the match against Albirex Niigata (S), Harris was suspended and Pedro was injured for the match, which resulted in Bill starting the 1st of many matches for the season.